 From an item detail page – link called “request sample”

-From the home page
+From the home page via the ‘Services’ tab

 There is no flag today to identify the items that may be sampled by a customer.
 Hence all items will have the “request sample” link.
 However, this does not guarantee that a sample will be sent to the customer.